lrzjason/Kontext-Bench-Analysis/analysis.md

 - the text to: 13
 - an image of: 13
 - the man in: 13
+- add a cowboy: 13
+- photo of a: 13
+- of this image: 12
+- is now holding: 12
+- remove all the: 11
+- man in the: 11
+- is now sitting: 11
+- black forest labs: 11
+- on a table: 11
+- of the image: 11
+- image of a: 10
+- this into anime: 10
+- she is now: 10
+- zoom out showing: 10
+- on top of: 10
+- of this man: 10
+- photo of this: 9
+- a real photo: 9
+- middle of a: 9
+- is now wearing: 9
+- on the right: 9
+- remove the man: 8
+- this style create: 8
+- text to say: 8
+- is now on: 8
+- a real image: 8
+- make the man: 8
+- of the man: 8
+- zoom in on: 7
+- in on the: 7

 ## Common Instruction Structures (First Word)
 - make: 139